 For each environment type (stochastic, linear and cyclic), you can also choose whether that environmental effect is shared or not between individuals by checking or not the “Shared environment” checkbox.
 For instance, you could decide to share the stochastic and linear environmental effects between individuals while the cyclic effect is not shared.
 When an environment effect is not shared between individuals an input cell appears showing the environmental variance value used to generate the different environments.
 These individual-specific environments are created by varying their parameters with a normal distribution where the mean is the parameter value itself and the variance is the specified environmental variance and that for each environment effect type.

 Furthermore, below each environmental option a graph of the general environmental structure is displayed in order to facilitate the environment visualisation before running the simulation.
 Note that when the environment is shared (general to all individuals) only one environmental pattern is displayed.
 In contrast, when the environment is not shared (specific to each individual) multiple environment patterns (one for each individual) are instead displayed, in different colours.
 To understand how the environment generator works we suggest to start with simple environmental structures such as only linear or cyclic and then add further complexity by combining multiple environmental effect types.
+Also, remember that in SQuID the final output of each environmental effect (x1, x2 and x1x2) is expressed in unit variance (i.e. Var(x)=1) and mean-centered (i.e. E(x)=0).
+However, the previsualization graph below displays the generated environmental data before standardization.

 Finally, you can add a third environmental effect corresponding to the interaction between x1 and x2.
 Note that an environmental interaction is allowed only when x1 and x2 are selected.